binder-project/binder-logging/README.md

 ```
 `binder-control` can launch Docker containers for Elasticsearch, Logstash and Kibana (with the same default values) through the `binder-control start-service logging` command.
 If you'd prefer to use existing logging infrastructure, specify the custom host/port in the config file.

+If `testing` is enabled, the Winston logger will output to both Logstash and stdout (only Logstash otherwise).

 ### install
 ```
 npm install binder-logging